minprog/programmeren-1/overviews/1 C/overview.md

 ## Getting Started

 Your first program will be a classic.
-The goal is to try out compiling your program, maybe fixing a typo and getting used to the editor.
+The goal of this exercise is to try out compiling your program, maybe fixing a typo and getting used to the editor.
 No need to submit!

 - Watch the lecture on [C](/lectures/c)